This is an archived copy of the 2019-20 catalog. To access the most recent version of the catalog, please visit http://bulletin.ndsu.edu.

 A student who has been suspended may appeal the suspension but only if there are extraordinary circumstances beyond the student's control that can be supported with documentation.
-An Appeal Academic Suspension form is available online and must be submitted to the Office of Registration and Records no later than the deadline published on the appeal form.
+An Appeal Academic Suspension form is available online and must be submitted to the Office of Registration and Records by the deadline published on the appeal form.
 If approved, the student must make satisfactory academic progress in the subsequent term according to the published academic standards of the University (see above).

 Readmission After Serving an Academic Suspension

-To be considered for readmission after serving an academic suspension, students must sit out a minimum of two semesters (includes summer) and file a Reactivation/Petition for Readmission Form to the Office of Registration and Records a minimum of 30 business days prior to the beginning of the semester in which the student is eligible for readmission or for when readmission is sought.
+To be considered for readmission after serving an academic suspension, students must sit out a minimum of two grading periods (includes summer) and file a Undergraduate Reactivation/Petition for Readmission Form to the Office of Registration and Records a minimum of 30 business days prior to the beginning of the semester in which the student is eligible for readmission or for when readmission is sought.
 The petition is reviewed by a college committee and if approved, the student will be readmitted on academic probation and may register for classes.
 Students who enrolled in courses at another institution while serving the terms of an NDSU academic suspension must arrange for an official transcript to be sent to the Office of Registration and Records before readmission will be considered.
 Students re-entering NDSU from an academic suspension who attended courses elsewhere must earn a minimum cumulative GPA of 2.00 in those classes.
 NDSU reserves the right to revoke readmission if official transcripts are not received or the final cumulative GPA from a sending institution is below 2.00.